oceanprotocol-archive/OEPs/11/README.md

 **(1) Bock Reward Generation**

-The 45% of Ocean tokens are used for block rewards and the schedule defines the amount of block rewards to be emitted:
+The 45% of total Ocean tokens are used for block rewards and the schedule determines the amount of block rewards available to be emitted at any timepoint [1]:

 <img src="img/schedule.jpg" width="600" />

-With **H=10**, the figure in the below shows the releasing speed of block rewards over years:
+With **H=10**, the figure below shows the speed of releasing block rewards over years:

 <img src="img/block_reward.jpg" width="500" />

 **(2) Block Reward Distribution**

-The block reward function defines the amount of block reward that providers receive from an asset.
+The block reward function determines the amount of block reward that providers expect to receive[1]:

 <img src="img/distribution_function.jpg" width="700" />

 **(3) Practical Implementation of Block Reward Distribution**

 Ocean network SHOULD NOT reward providers at fixed time intervals, which has high complexity and expensive computational cost.
-Simply imagine the complexity to transfer Ocean block rewards to each asset curator through on-chain transaction.
+Simply imagine the complexity to transfer Ocean block rewards to each provider through token-transfer transactions.

 The practical strategy to distribute block rewards is [following](diagrams/block-reward-distribution-sequence.md):

 <img src="img/reward_seq.jpg" width="700" />

-* Every time a provider makes asset available to a consumer, marketplace SHOULD distribute block rewards;
+* Every time a provider delivers dataset to a consumer, marketplace SHOULD distribute block rewards;
 * Marketplace requests block rewards from token contract;
 * Token contract MUST release block rewards according to schedule and transfers tokens to marketplace;
 * Marketplace SHOULD calculate the block reward distribution to current provider with formula;
-* It SHOULD increase the balance of provider accordingly without real transfer so that to avoid the cost of transaction;
+* It SHOULD increase the balance of provider accordingly without token transfer which avoids the cost of token-transfer transactions;
-* Marketplace MUST transfer tokens to provider's account upon the received withdraw request.
+* Marketplace only transfer tokens to provider's account upon the withdraw-token request.

-Here, ``lazy transfer`` strategy is used to significantly reduce the transaction cost:
+Noted that **"lazy transfer"** strategy is used to significantly reduce the transaction cost:

 * The curation market serves as a escrow account and holds the block rewards for providers.
-* It maintains the balance record for each provider.
+* It maintains the correct balance record for each provider.
-* When the provider requests to withdraw Ocean tokens, curation market initiates the real token transfer transaction.
+* When the provider requests to withdraw Ocean tokens, curation market transfer tokens to provider which SHOULD match the balance amount.
-* As such, curation market avoids frequent transfer of tokens to providers.
+* Curation market avoids frequent token transfer to providers and saves transaction cost.

 **(4) Smart Contract Interface Functions**

-The curation market smart contract SHOULD include data structure to record provider list and their balances for each asset:
+The curation market smart contract SHOULD include data structure to keep the records of providers and balances for each asset:

 ```solidity
 // Asset struct has an array of providers Id